Skip to main content

 Step 2: Remove the Footwell Cover

-1. Using a trim tool, release the push clips on the footwell cover
+1. Using a trim tool, carefully release the push clips along the edges of the footwell cover panel

 Step 3: Access the Filter Housing

-1. Use a trim tool to release the right side panel from the center console
+1. Use a trim tool to release the right side panel where it meets the center console

-3. Remove the T20 screw (some vehicles have a T20/6mm hybrid fastener) securing the filter cover
+3. Remove the T20 Torx screw (some vehicles use a T20/6mm hybrid fastener) securing the filter cover

-4. Release the filter cover and move it aside
+4. Release the filter cover by pulling it toward you and set it aside

 Step 4: Remove the Old Filters

-1. The Model 3/Y has two filters stacked (upper and lower)
+1. The Model 3/Y uses two filters stacked vertically (upper and lower)

 4. Then pull the lower filter upward and out